Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 enclosure with ABG mix for tarantula

 The ideal temperature range for this species is between 75 and 80 degrees Fahrenheit.
-This can be accomplished by putting a heat mat to the side or bottom of the enclosure, or by keeping the room where your curly hair tarantula resides warm.
-Make sure to keep an eye on the temperature to prevent your tarantula from becoming overheated, and in case it does, make sure to provide a cold side of the enclosure.
+This can be achieved by keeping the space where your curly hair tarantula lives warm.
+Place a heat mat on the side or bottom of the enclosure.
+Watch the temperature to make sure your tarantula doesn’t become too hot, and if it does, make sure the enclosure has a chilly side.

 curly hair tarantula eating

-The curly-haired tarantula diet that is readily available at many pet stores includes flightless fruitflies, Dubia roaches, mealworms, live crickets, and other insects.
-Ensuring that your feeders are “gut-loaded” (meaning that if you feed your tarantulas well, they will feed your pet well as well) and providing a range of feeder insects for curly hair tarantulas guarantees that they receive the right nutrients.
+The curly-haired tarantula diet that is readily available at many pet stores is rich in essential nutrients.
+It includes flightless fruitflies, Dubia roaches, mealworms, live crickets, and other insects.
+Ensure that your feeders are “gut-loaded” to provide essential and right nutrients to your tarantula.

 These are a very popular food choice for tarantulas and are easy to find at your local pet store.
 Vita-Bugs crickets have high nutritional content and are enhanced with vitamin E, vitamin A, beta-carotene, omega-6, and omega-3 fatty acids.